XKCP/XKCP/usage-example.md

     Xoodyak_Absorb(&decInstance, messages[0].metadata, messageByteLen);
     Xoodyak_Decrypt(&decInstance, encrypted, decrypted, messageByteLen);

-    // same as the sender, the receiver has to call Ratchet before squeezing the tag.
+    // the receiver has to call Ratchet in the same position as the sender
-    Xoodyak_Ratchet(&decInstance);
+    // (in this example, before squeezing the tag) Xoodyak_Ratchet(&decInstance);

     unsigned char expectedTag[tagByteLen];